-Compilation of the 2020 Annual Security Report and Annual Fire Safety Report for the University of New Hampshire Franklin Pierce School of Law
+Compilation of the 2022 Annual Security Report and Annual Fire Safety Report for the University of New Hampshire Franklin Pierce School of Law

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires the distribution of an Annual Security Report and Annual Fire Safety Report to all current faculty, staff, and students and notice of its availability to prospective students, faculty, and staff.
-This document, referred to as the "Annual Security Report and Annual Fire Safety Report" or "AFSR" is one of many mechanisms designed to inform current and potential UNH community members of crime, arrest and referral statistics, of current crime response, reporting, prevention and awareness policies, including policies regarding sexual assault, domestic violence, dating violence, and/or stalking, of campus disciplinary policies and relevant state laws, and of campus safety and security.
-This "AFSR" includes crime, arrest and referral statistics for the previous three calendar years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the University of New Hampshire, and on public property within, or immediately adjacent to and accessible from, the campus.
+This document, referred to as the "Annual Security Report and Annual Fire Safety Report" or "AFSR" is one of many mechanisms designed to inform current and potential UNH community members of crime; arrest and referral statistics; current crime response; reporting; prevention and awareness policies, including policies regarding sexual assault, domestic violence, dating violence, and/or stalking; campus disciplinary policies and relevant state laws; and of campus safety and security.
+This "AFSR" includes crime, arrest and referral statistics for the previous three calendar years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the University of New Hampshire, and on public property within or immediately adjacent to and accessible from the campus.
 The fire report at the end of the document contains current University of New Hampshire Housing fire safety protocols and fire statistics for the previous three calendar years.

-This report is prepared by the University of New Hampshire Police Department (UNH PD).
-To gather information for this report, UNH PD collaborated with Concord Police Department, Human Resources, Department of Student Life, Affirmative Action & Equity Office, Dean of Student's Office, Community Standards, Health & Wellness, the Sexual Harassment and Rape Prevention Program (SHARPP) and other departments on campus.
+This report is prepared by the Clery Compliance Office at the University of New Hampshire Police Department (UNH PD).
+To gather information for this report, UNH PD collaborated with the Concord Police and Fire Departments, Human Resources, the Department of Student Life, the Civil Rights & Equity Office (CREO), the Dean of Student's Office, Community Standards, Health & Wellness, the Sexual Harassment and Rape Prevention Program (SHARPP) and other departments on campus.

-Statistics are gathered through reports to the University of New Hampshire Police Department (UNH PD), Dean of Student's Office, Title IX Coordinator, the Office of Human Resources, Health & Wellness, Sexual Assault and Rape Prevention Program (SHARPP) and reports submitted by Campus Security Authorities.
+Statistics are gathered through reports to the University of New Hampshire Police Department (UNH PD), the Dean of Students Office, the Civil Rights & Equity Office, the Office of Human Resources, Health & Wellness, the Sexual Harassment and Rape Prevention Program (SHARPP) and reports submitted by Campus Security Authorities.
 UNH PD also requested crime statistics from outside law enforcement agencies that may have jurisdiction over UNH non-campus property.
-UNH PD and the Dean of Student's Office collaborated in compiling the crime, arrest and referral statistics to ensure statistics are not missed or double counted.
+UNH PD and the Dean of Students Office collaborated in compiling the crime, arrest and referral statistics to ensure statistics are not missed or double counted.
 A copy of this report is disseminated to students, faculty, and staff in an e-mail sent in late September of each fall semester.
-Crimes are classified using the FBI Uniform Crime Reporting Handbook, the National Incident Based Reporting System Handbook and the Handbook for Campus Safety and Security Reporting (2016).
+Crimes are classified using the FBI Uniform Crime Reporting Handbook, the National Incident Based Reporting System Handbook and the Guidance from the Department of Education.
 New Hampshire law is used to define drug, liquor and weapons law violations, as well as incidents of domestic and dating violence.